heindrickson/PortablePython4Windows/README.md

 # [PortablePython4Windows](https://github.com/heindrickson/PortablePython4Windows)
-A bunch of scripts to help create a portable installation of Python and create and use virtual environments in it (everything PORTABLE)
+A bunch of scripts to help create a portable installation of Python and create and use virtual environments and programs in it (everything PORTABLE).
 <br><br>

 # Why?
-Because other portable solutions are less flexible, especially for developers who need to work with multiple Python versions, use virtual environments, and want to easily move everything from one computer to another.
+Because other portable solutions are less transparent and less flexible, especially for developers who need to work with multiple Python versions, use virtual environments, and want to easily move everything from one computer to another.
 <br><br>

 # Features